afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 Just embed a higher level language when you need to interact with legacy codes.
 It's easier than expressing complicated simulations in pure C or Fortran.

-### Integrating Parallelism in a prototyping environment.
+### Integrating parallelism in a prototyping environment.

 At first I wanted a serial and a parallel implementation of the runtime; i.e. one for interactive runs in IPython on a laptop and one for HPC systems.
 (Hence the "cereal" pun for cornflakes.
 The